KyleDavisDev/HEB-API/README.md

 # HEB-API
 Repo created for interview purposes w/ H-E-B.

+To run the application, first run ``npm install`` to download all npm packages and then run ``npm run start`` to start the server.
+Additionally, you will need to have the ``variables.env`` file in the root of your project for the expected connections to work.

 ## Overview
 Build a HTTP REST API in {**Java**|**Node.js**|**Python**} for a service that ingests user images, analyzes them for object detection, and returns the enhanced content.
 It should implement the following specification::